 The story fuses several innovation practices, leadership conditions, design capabilities and technology catalysts to create Intelligent Innovations [x] that utilize smarter human/machine partnerships to advance business and enrich lives.

-The 2019 Edition is packed with practical skills, ethical data methods, smart devices, explainable products, collaborative interfaces, intelligent places, exponential materials, interpretable algorithms, effective managerial models and symbiotic systems that improve hybridity between humans and machines and use their combined power to drive breakthrough business performance and shape the future of work, lifestyle, health, services, industrials, transportation and cities.
+The world summit is packed with practical skills, ethical data methods, smart devices, explainable products, collaborative interfaces, intelligent places, exponential materials, interpretable algorithms, effective managerial models and symbiotic systems that improve hybridity between humans and machines and use their combined power to drive breakthrough business performance and shape the future of work, lifestyle, health, services, industrials, transportation and cities.

 We will curate experiences that bind stories from across the Trilemma to innovate a new chain reaction of powerful ideas and images of Intelligent Innovations.
 A beautiful synthesis between new human skills, leadership models, market segments, social standards, product controls, place-making guidelines, environmental aspirations and technological breakthroughs which might have been regarded as disconnected.